 Dash ground black pepper

-1 teaspoon sambal (chilli paste) or a whole chilli pepper – Scotch Bonnet for those who like it hot
+1 teaspoon sambal (chili paste) or a whole chili pepper – Scotch Bonnet for those who like it hot

 Salt to taste

 - If using dried kidney beans, soak overnight.
 Drain, put in a pot and cover with fresh water.
 Either put in a pressure cooker and cover with 3 cm (2″) of water and cook bring to high pressure and cook for 10 minutes; or in a pot for 2 hours adding more water as needed to keep the beans covered while cooking.
 Drain when tender.

 - Trim the leeks, using only the pale green and white parts.
 Cut in quarters down the length then medium dice.
 Cover with fresh water.